-Chris Orange and Karl Van Bergen of The Features walk to the stage on a quiet Saturday afternoon at Liberty Stage.
+Chris Orange and Karel Van Bergen of The Features walk to the stage on a quiet Saturday afternoon at Liberty Stage.
 Posters on the venue include Blondie’s 1979 Eat To The Beat album.

 The Ramones toured in July 1980.
 Johnny is upstaged by a retro phone in this photo.